• How to Make Intentional Ink Spatters

 How to Make (Intentional) Calligraphy Ink Splatters

 Not everyone loves ink spatters, but I think they’re fabulous for adding in a casual feel to a piece of calligraphy.
 Spatters offer a quick, easy, and artistic way to fill up negative space!
-Today, I’ll share my super easy ink spatters technique with you through text/photo instructions and a short video.
+Today, I’ll share my super easy ink spatters technique with you through written instructions, photo examples, and a short video.

 Free "Silent Phantoms" Halloween Calligraphy Worksheet